schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

   return predictions
 ```

-The above can be similarly modified to handle regression predictions.
+The predict_regression() function can also be similarly modified to handle multiple regression predictions.

 #### Step 3B: Determine Accuracy of Predictions
 We may have predictions but what use are they if we do not know how accurate they are?

 **Classification error metric**:
-For classification we will use accuracy to determine the strength of our predictive model.
+For classification, we will use accuracy to determine the strength of our predictive model.

 This can be calculated by dividing the number of correct predictions by the total amount of predictions the model makes.